Then you will need to register your exhibit for the Festival. Select “DTM Exhibition Registration Form” below for instructions and the online form.

 How to Participate

-DEADLINE for registering for DTM exhibit is December 18, 2020.
+DEADLINE for registering for DTM exhibit is December 17, 2021 – See below for when exhibit link is due.

 - KCACTF2 recommends using an easy and free website builder such as Google Sites to create a simple website that can display and contain materials necessary to exhibit the design or technology work.